shibuya-n/CS392-2025-Fall-aduong/assigns/02/README.md

 Let A be a sorted array of N integers.
 Please determine whether there exist indices i and j and k satisfying A[i] + A[j] = A[k].
 Design a soft quadratic (that is, $tO(n^2), where
-$tQ$ is for the "soft" big O) algorithm for the problem.
+$tQ$ is for the "soft" big O) algorithm for the problem and then implement it!